fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

-Installation mode describes how Agent/Controller is being run.
+Installation mode describes on which underlying platform the Agent or the Controller is being run.

 </dd>
 <dt>client</dt>